 Dining in…at home.
 Finding smarter ways to save money.
-Whatever it is, make it happen.
+Are you ready to make this happen?

 Tip 7: Only Spend the Dollars You Can See

-But did you know that according to the research, when you use cash, you spend 12% to 18% less than when you use plastic?
+According to the research, when you use cards, you waste 12%-18% MORE money than when you use cash.

 Here’s what you do:

 Sure, it’s convenient to whip out a credit card.
-But that convenience is what causes you to spend more than you realize.
+But don’t let that cripple your budget.

 Tip 8: Know Your Weaknesses